jucian0/posts/building-forms-in-reactjs-2.md

 ## Using debounce function into Input component

 I will use debounce function with `onChange` event from `input`, and add 500 milliseconds.
-This way the form state will change just after 500 milliseconds when the user stops writing.
+This way the form state will only change after 500 milliseconds when the user stops writing.

 ```jsx
 import React, { useState, useRef, useEffect, useCallback } from "react";